 Watch a video

-This is a brief introduction to WorldCat data sync collections
+This video provides a brief introduction to data sync collections in WorldShare Collection Manager.

 Why use data sync?